Site menu Short story: The farm of souls

 There were rumors about souls that just vanished from the void.
 Whether it had escaped, or it had been moved to a separate container of souls, or it had reincarnated on Earth or on another world — we could just conjecture.

 And, strangely enough, some of the "disappeared" had even come back.
 Why would someone want to be back?!
 I tried hard to discover, but we were billions, perhaps tens of billions.
-It took time to search, and I didn't find any particular soul that had escaped, made it back and was willing to tell the story.
+It took time to search, and I hadn't found yet any particular soul that had escaped, made it back and was willing to tell their story.

 Yet another performance.
 This time I saw myself lying on hard floor, looking to a blue canvas, whose color was much like the Earth's sky, as far as I could remember.
 To put this into perspective, open-air Arenas were few and far between, and I had never noticed the color of their respective "skies".

 But this time the color was so sky-like...
-Was a pleasure just to stare at.
-It had to be the true sky!
-Then I noticed many folks are around me, looking down, amused and curious.
-Two men in uniforms ask them to clear out.
+Was a pleasure just to stare at it.
+Had to be the true sky!
+Then I noticed many folks are around me, looking down, worried and curious.
+Two men in uniform ask the rest to clear out.
 They looked like firefighters or first-aid paramedics.

 They had managed to reanimate me, make my heart beat again.
 But this was just the beginning.
 They rushed me to the hospital to treat the heart condition, The doctor talked about catheterization and bypasses, and stressed how urgent those procedures were.

 I was very afraid to lose consciousness again and be sent back (or forth?).
-But anesthesia worked as expected: I passed out with the preliminary injection and immediately after I found myself in a bed at the recovery room, just like happened when I had surgery as a child.
+But anesthesia worked as expected: I passed out with the preliminary injection and immediately after I found myself in a bed at the recovery room, just like happened last time I got surgery, as a child.
 I must confess I looked around very, very hard to make absolutely sure that it was indeed a hospital room and not yet another "Arena".

 With the new heart plumbings in place, I was safe for a while.
 Unless sudden death struck: being run over by a car, being shot at... so many possibilities, all grim.